 All police and MCI personnel submit their daily activity hours to Peoplesoft Time and Labor, which is a personal activity report.
 There are several different MCSAP codes that will report hours of eligible activities conducted towards the MCSAP grant.
-The number of hours of eligible activities that exceed the funded percentage is used as Maintenance Of Effort (MOE).
+The number of hours of eligible activities that exceed the funded percentage is used as Maintenance of Effort (MOE).
 Time and Labor is how Indiana justifies the percentage of an inspector's MCSAP eligibility.

-FY 2022 Update: Indiana has one hundred fifty (150) non-funded officers certified as Level I, II or III inspectors.
+Indiana has one hundred forty-four (144) non-funded officers certified as Level I, II or III inspectors.
 This group of officers consists of Troopers that are assigned general road patrol and/or administrative duties.
 The hours spent and miles driven while conducting inspections generated by these officers are used for MOE since their salaries, vehicles, and equipment are not grant funded.

-The ISP-CVED's office is located in the same building complex along with the Indiana Department of Revenue Motor Carrier Services Division (DOR) and the Indiana Bureau of Motor Vehicles (BMV).
-This allows for a "One-Stop Shop" for the Indiana motor carrier industry when obtaining licenses, registrations, and permits as well as dealing with safety regulation concerns.
-This also provides for more effective coordination between ISP-CVED, BMV and DOR, who together, are responsible for motor carrier enforcement and compliance.
-Having all agencies in close proximity has proven to be helpful with developing, managing, and coordinating the Compliance Review, development of an intrastate DOT program as part of the PRISM process, and managing oversize/overweight compliance.
+The ISP-CVED's office is located in the same building complex along with the Indiana Department of Revenue Motor Carrier Services Division (DOR).
+This past year the Indiana Bureau of Motor Vehicles (BMV) shut down their location, which was attached to our building.
+This allows for a "One-Stop Shop" for the Indiana motor carrier industry when obtaining registrations and permits as well as dealing with safety regulation concerns.
+This also provides for more effective coordination between ISP-CVED and DOR, who together, are responsible for motor carrier enforcement and compliance.
+Having both agencies in close proximity has proven to be helpful with developing, managing, and coordinating the Compliance Review, development of an intrastate DOT program as part of the PRISM process, and managing oversize/overweight compliance.